scaamp/MONetka/README.md

 ---

-## 🌐 Language Versions

-- 🇵🇱 Polish
-- 🇬🇧 English
+## 📸 Zrzuty ekranu / Screenshots

+Poniżej kilka widoków aplikacji.
+Below are a few application views.

 ---

 ## ⚠️ Disclaimer

+>Projekt przeznaczony wyłącznie do celów demonstracyjnych.
+Przedstawione dane nie są rzeczywiste.

-> This project is intended for demonstration purposes only.
+>This project is intended for demonstration purposes only.
 All presented data is fictitious.